Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Supplementary Materials

 \subsection{Posterior Detection Results for Known UDGs}

-Here we show the posterior intensity of $\mathbf{X}_c$ for the images V7-ACS, V8-WFC3, V10-ACS, and V15-ACS, which all have previously known GC-rich UDGs.
-Figure \ref{fig:v7acs_result} to Figure \ref{fig:v15acs_result} show the scaled posterior intensity of $\mathbf{X}_c$ for the four images.
+This section contains the posterior intensity of $\mathbf{X}_c$ for the images V7-ACS, V8-WFC3, V10-ACS, and V15-ACS.
+These images all have previously known GC-rich UDGs.
+Figure~\ref{fig:v7acs_result} to Figure~\ref{fig:v15acs_result} show the scaled posterior intensity of $\mathbf{X}_c$ for the four images.
 Golden circles in the figures are the previously confirmed UDGs.